rlizzo/pyscience/20141001_SegmentationSimpleITK/SegmentationSimpleITK.md

 ### Anaconda Python
 Unfortunately, here's where the trouble starts.
 Alternative Python distros like the [Anaconda Python](https://store.continuum.io/cshop/anaconda/), [Enthought Python](https://www.enthought.com/products/epd/), [Enthought Canopy](https://www.enthought.com/products/canopy/), or even the OSX [MacPorts](https://www.macports.org/) and [Homebrew](http://brew.sh/) Python, have their own version of the Python interpreters and dynamic libraries.

-However, the aforementioned [SimpleITK wheels and eggs](http://www.simpleitk.org/SimpleITK/resources/software.html) are all compiled and linked against vanilla Python interpreters, and should you make the noob mistake of installing one of those in a non-vanilla environment, then upon importing that package you'll most likely get the following infamous error:
+However, the aforementioned [SimpleITK wheels and eggs](http://www.simpleitk.org/SimpleITK/resources/software.html) are all compiled and linked against vanilla Python interpreters, and should you make the very common mistake of installing one of those in a non-vanilla environment, then upon importing that package you'll most likely get the following infamous error:

 ```
 Fatal Python error: PyThreadState_Get: no current thread